 Many international decide to seek work in Australia.
 Due to the fact that the country is large but sparsely populated, Australia presents itself to internationals as rich in opportunities, with a solid and diversified economy.
 However, this does not mean that moving to Australia and finding a job is a foregone conclusion.
-Although it is simpler than in other countries, a great deal of effort and preparation are needed if you are to achieve your goals.
+Although it is simpler than in other countries, a great deal of effort and preparation is needed if you are to achieve your goals.

 First of all, a good knowledge of English is essential (you can start your experience with a language course!).